openstack/contributor-guide/doc/source/common/task-tracking.rst

 Boards & Worklists
 ------------------

-Worklists and Boards are different ways of organizing work.
+Worklists and boards are different ways of organizing work.
 It is up to the project team how stories are organized.
 They could be sorted by milestone.
 A lane could have all the bugs or all the new features.
 It depends on the teams way of organizing and coordinating work.
 Order of